 Wapping Wharf is an exciting new addition to the city’s already thriving shopping scene, with an eclectic mix of trendy independents.
 From a florist to an ethical clothes shop and from a butcher's to a barber.
 The shops are brimming with goodies not found on the high street.
 Pop into one of the shops, and you might end up coming away with a bamboo watch, antique jewellery or tasty local cheese.

 The Mall at Cribbs Causeway offers the ultimate indoor shopping mall experience in Bristol.
+It's one of the most popular shopping centres in Bristol.
 It is the largest of its kind in the south-west.
 It is a favourite for locals and visitors if you are looking for department stores and all of your high-street preferences under one roof.

 The Mall is located on the M4 and M5 interchange, so if you are travelling through Bristol, it is a great place to break up your journey and stretch your legs as you wander the two floors of shops.
 It is open until late, has a wide choice of restaurants and thousands of free car parking spaces.

-They champion British products and designers across the village whether fashion or food, featuring brands such as Eileen Fisher, Joseph, Hackett and Whistles.
-As well as their concessions, they have several standalone stores on-site including TOAST, Rapha, Yves Delorme and L.K.Bennett.
+The outlet in Bristol champion British products and designers across the village, whether fashion or food, featuring brands such as Eileen Fisher, Joseph, Hackett and Whistles.
+As well as their concessions, they have several standalone stores on-site, including TOAST, Rapha, Yves Delorme and L.K.Bennett.

-The Bristol Shopping Quarter is home to hundreds of shops, in the heart of the city centre.
-With high street favourites and designer names to independent boutiques.
+The Bristol Shopping Quarter is home to hundreds of shops in the heart of the city centre.
+With Bristol high street shops, designer names to independent boutiques.
+Check out this list of shops in Bristol.
 There is so much for shoppers here.
 It is made up of the following areas: